Rasina, Kaithal: Transportation

 Nearby villages like Teontha, Gohida, Ahun and Ahmedpur, Sanch, Bastli are all linked with Road to Rasina village.

 This village has 15 min bus service, sometime 5 min, you can directly ride the buses to various destinations - Karnal, Kaithal, Kurukshetra, Delhi, Gurgaon, Faridabad, Tohana, Sonipat, Jhunjhunu - Rajasthan, Jind, Pehowa, Patiala, Assandh and many others.

 Temple

 There are many temples of god and goddess, tourist places like Rinmonchan tirth Rasina.

-Baba Kashipuri temple,Guru Ravidas Temple and Guru Brhmanand Temple are famous.
-There 2 statues found of 9th century AD and made of chloride schist and has blackish green colour, that was used in also Gandhara sculptures.Bricks Found of the size — 31 x 21x 5cm in Rinmochan Tirth temple.
+Baba Kashipuri temple, Guru Ravidas Temple and Guru Brhmanand Temple are famous.
+There 2 statues found of 9th century AD and made of chloride schist and has blackish green colour, that was used in also Gandhara sculptures.Bricks Found of the size — 31 x 21x 5 cm in Rinmochan Tirth temple.

-Facts

-Just like all of the other Ror's villages trend of going abroad for better education and career opportunities is quite visibal among youngsters in this village.
-Approximately 50 or more youngster/students moved to various countries in last couple of years.